 Who wears it: Selena Gomez and Sarah Hyland

 Why it's good for a round face: "The side sweep draws attention away from the symmetry of a round face while the length below the chin draws the eye down to elongate."

 What to tell your stylist: "Have them use a facial feature as a guide for where the part should be—the iris or arch or edge of the eyebrow is usually a good gauge.
 Ask for length that hits anywhere between an inch below your chin to your collarbone and for layers to focus toward the ends and less around the face."

-How to style it at home: "Apply Tresemmé Beauty-Full Volume Touchable Bounce Mousse ($7) to the roots and then flip your head upside down.
-Rough dry your hair with a blowdryer for maximum volume.
-After, spritz with Bumble and Bumble Thickening Dryspun Finish Volume Spray ($31), then detail with the GHD Gold Professional Iron ($199) to add a bend."
+How to style it at home: "Apply Tresemmé Beauty-Full Volume Touchable Bounce Mousse [Ed.
+Note: This item is no longer in stock—we suggest the Tresemmé 24 Hour Body With Volume Control Complex Amplifying Mousse ($5) as a similar replacement] to the roots and then flip your head upside down.
+Rough-dry your hair with a blow-dryer for maximum volume.
+Afterward, spritz with Bumble and Bumble Thickening Dryspun Texture Spray ($31); then detail with the GHD Gold Professional Iron ($199) to add a bend."

 Why it's good for a round face: "This is such a great cut if you have an angular jawline.
 A side sweep in the front keeps the cut delicate while the cropped back and sides lengthen the neck."

 What to tell your stylist: "Tell your stylist to crop the sides and back using a 'scissor over comb' technique to keep the ends soft (as opposed to using clippers).
 Cut the top with a razor or shears for more fullness and keep length toward the front for softness around the face."